-Elections BC provides British Columbians with the information they need to learn more about the electoral process and how they can participate.
+Elections BC provides British Columbians with the information they need to vote and helps the public learn more about the electoral process through public education activities.
 Elections BC has developed resources to support those who face barriers to voting and conducts outreach to encourage participation.

-Elections BC staff are often asked what they do between elections.
-In fact, they do quite a lot.
+We’re often asked what we do between elections.
+In fact, we do quite a lot!

 Elections BC staff, like election administrators everywhere, are the firefighters of the electoral world – ready to serve whenever and wherever necessary.
 Between fires, firefighters check their equipment, develop their skills and knowledge, train new recruits, update materials and keep their supplies current and ready.
 That’s what Elections BC does.
-Between elections, it administers on-demand events like referenda or by-elections, maintains the voters list, reviews and updates materials and supplies, maintains and updates its computer systems and ensures all staff are trained and ready to serve.
+Between elections, we administer on-demand events like referenda or by-elections, maintain the voters list, review and update materials and supplies, maintain and update our computer systems, and ensure that all our staff are trained and ready to serve.